 Modular implicits [White et al., 2014] allows for implicit module arguments.
 This extends the idea of modular type-classes in two directions.

-- The language is more expressive

-- Modular arguments are inferred.

-- Module abstractions remain explicits.
+- The language is more expressive - Module arguments are inferred (left implicit). - Module abstractions remain explicit.
 This allows for local scoping of overloading.